esikm/Pillow/docs/handbook/image-file-formats.rst

     be compressed to the next smaller power of 2 elements.

-Note that if the image you are saving comes from an existing GIF, it may have the following properties in its :py:attr:`~PIL.Image.Image.info` dictionary.
+Note that if the image you are saving comes from an existing GIF, it may have the following properties in its :py:attr:`~PIL2.Image.Image.info` dictionary.
-For these options, if you do not pass them in, they will default to their :py:attr:`~PIL.Image.Image.info` values.
+For these options, if you do not pass them in, they will default to their :py:attr:`~PIL2.Image.Image.info` values.

 **transparency**
     Transparency color index.